Rare Exports: A Christmas Tale: Plot

-Rauno's group dresses the old man in Piiparinen's Santa costume and message the Americans that they "have found Santa Claus".
-They take the old man in a cage to an airbase, where they meet Riley, the only survivor of an attack that killed the other Subzero workers.
-Riley warns that the caged man is not Santa Claus but one of his elves, and that they must not behave rudely.
-When one of them swears, the other elves appear and destroy the electric lights, and kill Riley and his pilot.
-The men and Pietari run to Hangar 24, where they find a horned being in an enormous block of ice being melted by the missing heaters.
-Underneath the block of ice are several sacks containing the crying stolen children, including Juuso.
+Rauno's group dresses the old man in Piiparinen's Santa costume and message Subzero that they want to sell them Santa to compensate for the loss of income from the reindeer.
+They take the old man to an airbase in a cage, where they meet Riley arriving by helicopter.
+Riley warns that the caged man is not Santa but one of his elves, and that they must be quiet and smile.
+Many elves appear and kill Riley and his pilot.
+The men and Pietari run to a hangar where they find a horned being - Santa - in an enormous block of ice being melted by the missing heaters.
+Next to the ice are sacks containing the stolen crying children, including Juuso.

+Pietari takes control and hatches a plan.
 Piiparinen comes out of the hangar and distracts the elves by throwing gingerbread at them to reach the helicopter.
-Rauno and Aimo make a net, which Pietari climbs on as it picks up the sacks of children to lure the elves to the reindeer pen.
-The other men place explosives all over Santa Claus' ice block and cut off his horns before fleeing the hangar in a truck.
-Pietari climbs down the net of children and an antenna to open the reindeer pen as the horde of elves runs toward him.
-Rauno and Aimo detonate the explosives, killing Santa Claus and causing the elves to stop at the reindeer pen before they can hurt Pietari.
-Afterwards, Rauno, now reconciled with Pietari, decides to start a new business with Subzero, in which the captured elves are trained to become mall Santas and exported to various locations worldwide.
+Rauno and Aimo make a net, which Pietari climbs on as the helicopter picks up the sacks of children to lure the elves to the reindeer pen.
+The other men place explosives all over Santa Claus' ice block and cut off his horns before leaving.
+Pietari jumps off the helicopter net into the reindoor pen to open the gate as the horde of elves runs toward him.
+Rauno and Aimo detonate the explosives, killing Santa and causing the elves to stop in the reindeer pen before they can hurt Pietari.
+Afterwards, the group of men and Pietari train the 198 captured elves to become mall Santas and export them to cities around the world.